Combat support hospital: Function

 Because they are large and relatively difficult to move, combat support hospitals are not the front line of battlefield medicine.
-Battalion aid stations, the medical companies of brigade support battalions and forward surgical teams are usually the first point of contact medical care for wounded soldiers.
+Battalion aid stations, the medical companies of Brigade Support Battalions and Forward Surgical Teams are usually the first point of contact medical care for wounded soldiers.
 The CSH receives most patients via helicopter air ambulance, and stabilizes these patients for further treatment at fixed facility hospitals.
 Ideally, the CSH is located as the bridge between incoming helicopter ambulances and outgoing air force aircraft.

 The CSH is capable of providing definitive care for many cases.
 Current medical doctrine does not encourage wounded soldiers, if they are not expected to quickly return to operational status, to stay in the combat zone.
 This is a pragmatic decision as the resources are usually available to bring them home quickly.
 Military aircraft constantly fly into a theater of operations loaded with equipment and supplies, but often lack a back cargo.
 Given that adequate "airlift" is usually present, it is easy to evacuate wounded promptly.
-For this reason the CSH bed capacity is not as heavily used as in past conflicts.
+For this reason, the CSH bed capacity is not as heavily used as in past conflicts.

 The CSH will generally have a ground ambulance company attached.
 This company consists of approximately four platoons of ground ambulances commanded by a Medical Service Corps officer.
-The ground ambulance company in cooperation with available air ambulances (MEDEVAC) is responsible for the movement of sick and wounded from the battalion aid station and other forward-deployed locations to the CSH, as well as evacuation through an established medical treatment chain leading ultimately, for those seriously sick or wounded, to hospitals in the Continental United States in cooperation with resources in the U.S. Air Force.
+The ground ambulance company in cooperation with available air ambulances Medical Evacuation (MEDEVAC) is responsible for the movement of sick and wounded from the battalion aid station and other forward-deployed locations to the CSH, as well as evacuation through an established medical treatment chain leading ultimately, for those seriously sick or wounded, to hospitals in the Continental United States in cooperation with resources in the U.S. Air Force.

-The CSH is larger than its predecessor, the mobile army surgical hospital.
+The CSH is larger than its predecessor, the Mobile Army Surgical Hospital.
 It is commanded by a colonel, rather than a lieutenant colonel.

-A fully manned CSH has over 600 people when fully staffed 248 beds.
+A fully staffed CSH has over 600 people when fully staffed and 248 beds.
 The modular nature of the organization allows for partial deployments, and the full unit is not often deployed (ATP 4.02-5 Casualty Care, May 2013).

 History and past configurations

 In 1973 and 1974, the 28th Surgical Hospital (Mobile) (Army) (MASH) helped phase-in new designs for operating rooms and patient facilities from the previous canvas tents.
-Since then all other configurations of army deployable hospitals have been inactivated or reconfigured to the CSH configuration.
+Since then, all other configurations of army deployable hospitals have been inactivated or reconfigured to the CSH configuration.
 The last to convert was the 212th Mobile Army Surgical Hospital.